meowdding/skyblock-pv/README.md

 - [SkyBlocker](https://github.com/SkyblockerMod/Skyblocker) add their own Profile Viewer.
 We override their ``/pv`` command with ours, if you wish to use theirs, you can use ``/skyblocker pv``.
 We don't have an option to disable this behavior since because you're already this mod, its unlikely you want to prefer SkyBlocker's Profile Viewer.

+### Contributing

+Since Hypixel is very awesome they keep rejecting our permanent API-Key requests, so we have to use their temporary daily keys.
+<br/>(If any admins read this, please give us a perm key, please.
+Or at least state why you keep rejecting it literally doesn't show any reason)
+<br/>If the gui keeps loading and a chat message "Something went wrong :3" appears, it's likely an expired key.
+<br/>You can get a new key from the [Developer Dashboard](https://developer.hypixel.net/dashboard) and replace it in HypixelAPI.kt.